sd2020spring/sd2020spring.github.io/_toolboxes/web-apps.md

 HTML files to the client, which will be rendered in the browser.
 Let's get to work creating a basic HTML document.

-Let's start by creating a file called `index.html`:
+Let's start my creating a new directory called `templates`, and saving a new document as `index.html` there:

 ```html
 <!DOCTYPE html>